ryleeliyixuan/dungeon-game/README.md

   * The system will record the score of each player.
 * __Post-game:__ The one who successfully saves the princess with the largest amount of health points (above 0) wins the game.
   * The system will notify them about the winner.

+#### Version 2 (MOST RECENT):
+* __Pre-game:__ We have one player for this game.
+He/she have 3 chances (ie. rounds) to save the princess.
+* __During the game:__ Players  play the game in a random generated setting with random generated amount of initial health points.
+But it's guranteed that there's a path such that they can save the princess out.
+  * The system will keep track of the healthy points and display them on the OLED screen.
+  * The system will notify the players whether their moves increase or decrease their health points (ie. encounter demons or magic orbs).
+And they will be alerted with “game over” once their health drops to 0 or below.
+* __Post-game:__ If successfully saving the princess with amount of health points (above 0), the player wins the game.
+  * The system will notify the final results.

 ### Design
 ![project-plan-desing](https://github.com/ryleeliyixuan/dungeon-game/blob/main/img/project-plan-design.jpg)